jim-meyer/trailcam-dataset/README.md

 - PIR (Passive InfraRed) settings.
 - Information strip at the bottom.
 Most trailcams allow this to be captured in the image, or excluded from the image.

+Some images may appear similar to other images due to the camera being set to take, say, 5 images within the first 10 seconds of the camera being triggered.
-Some images may appear similar to other images.
-In many cases this is because a YOLO model missed a detection in one of the images that another
+In many cases several similar images are included in The Dataset because a YOLO model missed a detection in one of the images that another
 YOLO model found.
 So there is something in one of the images - but not the other - that caused the model to miss or mis-classify a detection.
 Hence the image is (was) in some way interesting at least in the context of the models that were used to sanity check the labels for the images.

-When labeling some of the images, especially really dark ones taken at night where the critter is towards a darker edge of the image, some photo enhancements were applied as needed to be able to discern the wildlife in the image.
-In most cases simply applying applying a brightness filter was enough to be able to see the wildlife.
+When labeling some of the images, especially really dark ones taken at night where the critter is towards a darker edge of the image, some photo enhancements were applied within the labeling tool as needed to be able to discern the wildlife in the image.
+In most cases simply applying a brightness filter was enough to be able to see the wildlife clearly enough to label it.
+In some more rare cases the labeler had to adjust the contrast.
+In all such a brightness filter was enough to be able to see the wildlife clearly enough to label it.
 In some more rare cases the labeler had to adjust the contrast.
 In all such cases the labels were applied using the benefit of the enhanced image but the original image is included in the dataset, not the enhanced image.
 So when you see an image and think, "it's too dark and I can't see anything there" try viewing the image in a tool that allows you to increase the brightness and/or contrast.
 You should be able to see the labeled critter(s) then.